 These are people who either were vegetarian before or switched over to vegetarianism later in life.

 One notable vegetarian bodybuilder of legendary fame is Bill Pearl, now in his 80s.
-He is a lacto-ovo-vegetarian and switched over to a meat free diet on suggestion of his doctor who was worried about high levels of cholesterol in his blood.
+He is a lacto-ovo-vegetarian and switched over to a meat-free diet at the suggestion of his doctor who was worried about high levels of cholesterol in his blood.

-Not only did he not suffer any ill effect, but he went on to winning Mr. Universe five times.
+Not only did he not suffer any ill effect, but he went on to win Mr. Universe five times.